DarkDBx/DiabloIV.Helper/README.md

 # DESCRIPTION
 - Diablo 4 pixel bot and toolkit.
 - Set up a combat rotation and let the assistant do the combat.
-90% accurate
+95% accurate
-- Set up a waypoint on the map and let the robot do the combat/looting.
-60% accurate
+- Set up a waypoint on the map and let the robot do the combat, pathing and looting.
+80% accurate
-- Use the macro recorder/player to get a waypoint file and let the robot do the combat/looting. ??% accurate
+- Use the macro recorder/player to get a waypoint file and let the robot do the combat, pathing and looting. ??% accurate

 # PARAMETER